 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX10 IV provides a better video resolution than the 5D Mark III.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX10 IV provides a better video resolution than the 5D Mark III.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX10 IV has an electronic viewfinder (2359k dots), while the 5D Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The following table reports on some other key feature differences and similarities of the Canon 5D Mark III, the Sony RX10 IV, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 5D Mark III (⇒ rgt)||optical||YES||3.2||1040||fixed||no||8000||6.0||no||no|